hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="kuberneteswriteauthrole"></a>
 # **KubernetesWriteAuthRole**

-> void KubernetesWriteAuthRole (KubernetesWriteAuthRoleRequest kubernetesWriteAuthRoleRequest, string name, string kubernetesMountPath = "kubernetes", TimeSpan? wrapTTL = null)
+> void KubernetesWriteAuthRole (string name, KubernetesWriteAuthRoleRequest kubernetesWriteAuthRoleRequest, string kubernetesMountPath = "kubernetes", TimeSpan? wrapTTL = null)

 Register an role with the backend.